YoussefIbraheem/rizme-blog/README.md

 -----
 Once the project is installed, you can access the application in your browser at `http://localhost:8000`.

-* The following commands needs to be run on separate terminals
+* The following commands need to be run on separate terminals

 1. Run the schedule:work command to ensure that the scheduled commands are operating.